VB114514/LCE_HOW_TO_CHANGE/README.md

 	*/
 ```

-Draw something new (16*16 texture on grid) on items.png, replace all items.png, and see what happend!
+Draw something new (16*16 texture on grid) on items.png, replace all items.png with new one, change your setIconName(), and see what happend!

 ### We need a name
 Your item has no proper name yet.
 It shows raw internal text in-game.